tananw/ansible-secure-server/readme.md

-# Ansible-playbook - securing server with hardened SSH and iptables
+# Ansible-securing server with hardened SSH and iptables

 This Ansible playbook is used to create a new, non-root user with sudo access, as well as upgrade installed packages and installing some new ones (vim and nmap), copy SSH public key